Skip to content

 mkdir -p 010_d_fastqc/

-Save it, and then submit it to the cluster:
+Save it, and then submit it to the server:

 Once it has run, look at the content of the job output file, fastqc_mouseMT.o.